craftingcity/The-Known-World/MAIN/Game Notes/Prenotes/The Varis Hit.md

 18 AC
 +0 STAT
 0 HP
++3 PRF
 41 MBP

 ranged/poison
 12 AAD
 14 AC
-+0 STAT
++6 avgSTAT
-0 HP
+40 HP
++3 PRF
-34 MBP
+9 MBP
+*multiattack* - two comp bow attacks
 *assasinate* - "During its first turn, the creature has advantage on attack rolls against any creature that hasn't taken a turn.
 Any hit the creature scores against a surprised creature is a critical hit."
 *shadow stealth* - "While in dim light or darkness, the creature can take the Hide action as a bonus action."
-*sneak attack* - Once per turn, the assassin deals an extra  damage when it hits a target with a weapon attack and has advantage on the attack roll, or when the target is within 5 feet of an ally of the assassin that isn't incapacitated and the creature doesn't have disadvantage on the attack roll.
+*sneak attack* - Once per turn, the assassin deals an extra 24 (7d6) damage when it hits a target with a weapon attack and has advantage on the attack roll, or when the target is within 5 feet of an ally of the assassin that isn't incapacitated and the creature doesn't have disadvantage on the attack roll.
 - harmful poisioned attack; +54 poison damage, one time use
-- paralitic poison attack; dc 16 CON save or paralyzed, one time use
+- paralitic poison attack; dc 16 CON save or paralyzed save ends, one time use

 ```statblock
 name: Whitimore Sniper